 Chapter 15.
-Related Services §1501.
+Related Services

+§1501.
 Overview

 B. When the need for such services is indicated by the referral concerns during the evaluation process, the evaluation coordinator shall ensure that appropriate and qualified personnel participate in the evaluation process.
 The criteria for eligibility for school health services, occupational therapy, orientation and mobility services, physical therapy, school psychological, school social work and speech/language pathology services immediately follow this overview.
 Eligibility criteria for other related services are based on written documentation of need as determined through the evaluation process.
-When specific criteria to determine eligibility for other related services serves are necessary, they the services will be added to the evaluation document.
+When specific criteria to determine eligibility for other related services are necessary, the services will be added to the evaluation.

-AUTHORITY NOTE: Promulgated in accordance with R.S.
-17:1941 et seq.
 HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:919 (May 2009), effective July 1, 2009, LR 51: